Landslide: a special

 offers free downloadable Home Inventory Software from the Insurance

-- Damage to personal contents inside a vehicle is covered under
+- Damage to personal contents inside a vehicle is not covered under

 standard homeowners or renters insurance.